 Keep Batteries in Your Carry-on Bag

-When traveling with your drone, it’s important to keep any lithium-ion batteries in your carry-on bag rather than checked baggage.
-This is because lithium-ion batteries have the potential to overheat and catch fire, which is easier to detect and manage in the cabin rather than in the cargo hold.
+When you travel with your drone, it’s important to keep any lithium-ion batteries in your carry-on bag instead of your checked luggage.
+This is because lithium-ion batteries can boil and catch fire, which is easier to spot and handle in the cabin than in the cargo hold.

-Additionally, some airlines may have restrictions on the number or size of batteries that can be carried on board, so it’s important to check with your airline before traveling.
+Also, some flights may have limits on the number or size of batteries that can be brought on board, so it’s important to check with your airline before you fly.

 Be aware of your battery size